ColinFay/attempt/README.md

 You can write a try catch with these params :

   - `expr` the expression to be evaluated
-  - `.e` a one side formula or a function evaluated when an error occurs
+  - `.e` a mapper or a function evaluated when an error occurs
-  - `.w` a one side formula or a function evaluated when a warning occurs
+  - `.w` a mapper or a function evaluated when a warning occurs
-  - `.f` a one side formula or an expression which is always evaluated before returning or exiting
+  - `.f` a mapper or an expression which is always evaluated before returning or exiting

 In `.e` and `.f`, the `.x` refers to the error / warning object.